Start your swimming journey with Tees Active today!

 How much does it cost?

-Lessons are available to purchase in blocks of 10 (weeks)
+Lessons are available to purchase by monthly direct debit.

 Pricing is as follows: